Home > Blog >

 • Ensure the app logs every order edit and restricts unauthorized access.

 Some businesses fulfill parts of an order before editing the entire order.
-This leads to duplicate shipments or missed products.
+This leads to duplicate shipments or missed products, and can create serious complications with your order fulfillment process.

 How to avoid it: